songzhi/leaves/README.md

 ```

 ## Benchmark
-Not yet.But in my PC and database locating on remote server,I used 10 threads and each one loop 1000 times.
+Not yet.But in my PC and local database,I used 10 tasks and each one loop 1000 times.
-It costs 800μs.
+It costs 700ms.